It was shaping up to be a busy season for them.

 During the hurricane, the barge was thrown onto a shallow beach in the port of Yabucoa in the southeastern part of Puerto Rico.

-At the request of the Lloyd’s Insurance agent, Captain Kennerly hired harbormaster Captain E.L.
+At the request of Lloyd’s Insurance agent, Captain Kennerly hired harbormaster Captain E.L.
 Simmons of St. Thomas to survey her hull.

 Below were his findings on her condition.